SUSE Open Source Policy

 When creating new projects it is good practice to add

 CONTRIBUTING.md files explaining the project and how to contribute.
+Source code is provided in the preferred form ready for modification and contribution.
 Projects must have a declared license.

-When the project is part of a larger open source ecosystem, use the license which is usually used in this ecosystem.
-Otherwise choose a license compatible with the open source license definition, which matches the goal of the project and its interactions with other projects.
-This applies to both code and non-code licenses; for example consider the Creative Commons license for documentation, Wiki and other non-code artifacts.
+When the project is part of a larger open source ecosystem, use the open source license definition compatible license which is usually used in this ecosystem.
+This applies to both code and non-code licenses.

 We typically don’t use contributor agreements for our own projects, but instead rely on the open source licenses providing the necessary terms using the “inbound=outbound” model.
 This means that contributions are made under the same license under which the project is released.

 We are using OSI Approved licenses, any other case must be granted an explicit exception.